HasanNahiyanNobel/Learning-Django/Learning Log.md

 1. Post links in home page now take us to the destination.
 1. Added functionality to create a post, and then redirect user to that post.
 1. Login is now required to go to the creat post page.
+1. Added functionality to update post—with a massive flaw—anyone can edit anybody's post! :3